ptresearch/IntelTXE-PoC/README.md

 pip install pycrypto
 ```

+## AMI BIOS Configuration Program

+EFI Human Interface Infrastructure (HII) is a special mechanism for creating a user interface in the UEFI, as well as processing and managing user input.
+EFI HII identifies default values for all options, including the hidden ones.
+As soon as the option related to DCI is found, it can be activated for the default configuration, and DCI can be enabled by restoring the BIOS factory settings.
+For bringing up the main CPU you need *AMI BIOS Configuration Program* version 5.xx, which can be also found online.

 # Generating the Payload
 Run the script **me_exp_bxtp.py**:
 ```
 me_exp_bxtp.py -f <file_name>
 ```
-The script generates the necessary data and exports it to the specified file (indicate either the full file path or, within the current directory, simply a name, *ct* by default).
+The script generates the necessary data and exports it to the specified file (indicate either the full file path or, within the current directory, simply a name, *ct.bin* by default).
 This file will be used later by *FIT*.

 # Generating the Unlock Token
 Run the script **me_utok_bxtp.py**: